ekene0013/Analyzing-the-World-Economies-using-Machine-Learning-Approach/README.md

-# Classification of World Development Indicators using Machine Learning Approach
+# Analyzing the World Economies using Machine Learning Approach

 This is a Jupyter notebook that presents the code and explanation for the execution of the data acquisition, cleaning and preprocessing and subsequent fitting of the machine learning